metas-mk/100-days-of-code/r2-log.md

 ### R2D7 - July 26th, 2019
 #### new ReactJS Challemge project: seasons
 - created a new ReactJS challenge project to learn more about class based components, state and event handling
+- adding sematic ui to the project

+#### Using Geolocation API
+- checked out and used the Geolocation API which is included in most browsers
+- documentation can be found here https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API